Columbine (book)

 Columbine is a non-fiction book written by Dave Cullen and published by Twelve (Hachette Book Group) on April 6, 2009.
 It is an examination of the Columbine High School massacre, on April 20, 1999, and the perpetrators Eric Harris and Dylan Klebold.
-The book covers two major storylines: the killers' evolution leading up to the attack, and the survivors' struggles with the aftermath over the next decade.
+The book covers two major storylines: the killers' lives leading up to the attack, and the survivors' struggles with the aftermath over the following decade.
 Chapters alternate between the two stories.
-Graphic depictions of parts of the attack are included, in addition to the actual names of friends and family (the only exception being the pseudonym "Harriet", which is used for a female Columbine student referred to in Klebold’s journal entries, with whom he was obsessively in love).
+Graphic depictions of parts of the attack are included, in addition to the actual names of friends and family (the only exception being the pseudonym "Harriet", which is used for a female Columbine student referred to in Klebold's journal entries, with whom he was obsessively in love).

 Cullen says he spent ten years researching and writing the book.
 He previously contributed to The New York Times, The Washington Post, The Times of London, and The Guardian.
 He is best known for his work for Slate and Salon.com.
-His Slate story "The Depressive and the Psychopath" five years earlier, offered the first diagnosis of the killers by the team of psychologists and psychiatrists brought into the case by the FBI.
+His Slate story "The Depressive and the Psychopath" five years earlier, offered the first diagnosis of the killers by the team of psychologists and psychiatrists brought on the case by the FBI.
 Publication was timed to coincide with the tenth anniversary of the massacre, which occurred on April 20, 1999.
 The book spent eight weeks on The New York Times bestseller list in the spring of 2009, peaking at #3.

-The book gained considerable media attention for addressing many of the so-called Columbine myths widely taken for granted.
-According to the book, the massacre had nothing to do with school bullying, jocks, the Gothic subculture, Marilyn Manson or the Trench Coat Mafia.
-Cullen also writes that the attack was intended primarily as a bombing rather than a school shooting, and that Harris and Klebold intended to perpetrate the worst terrorist attack in American history.
+The book gained considerable media attention for addressing many of the so-called Columbine myths that were widely perpetuated by the news media and believed by the general public.
+According to the book, the massacre had nothing to do with school bullying, jocks, the Gothic subculture, Marilyn Manson, or the Trench Coat Mafia.
+Cullen also writes that the attack was intended primarily as a bombing rather than a school shooting, and that Harris and Klebold aimed to perpetrate the deadliest terrorist attack in American history.
 The book garnered glowing reviews from Time, Newsweek, People, The New York Observer and Entertainment Weekly.
 One of the few dissenting views came from Janet Maslin, who wrote in The New York Times, "What good can a new book on Columbine do?
 Mr. Cullen's Salon coverage had already refuted some of the worst misconceptions about the story by the fall of 1999...
 Emerging details mostly corroborate what was already known."

 Columbine won a bevy of awards and honors, including the Edgar Allan Poe Award, Barnes & Noble's Discover Award, and the Goodreads Choice Award.
-It was a finalist for the LA Times Book Prize, the Audie Award and the MPIBA Regional Book Award.
+It was a finalist for the LA Times Book Prize, the Audie Award, and the MPIBA Regional Book Award.
 Additionally, Columbine was named on two dozen Best of 2009 lists, including The New York Times, Los Angeles Times, Publishers Weekly, iTunes and the American Library Association.
 It was declared Top Education Book of 2009, and one of the best of the decade by the American School Board Journal.